nmehta6/ng-mustache/README.md

 # ng-mustache
-a proof of concept about using mustache.js with angular
+a proof of concept about using mustache with angular

 **built with**